Claiming His Christmas Wife

 Oh, she hated her name when it was pronounced like that, as if she was something to be cursed into the next dimension.

 “I’m taking this,” he said, forcing her to roll over and see he held her red purse.

 “Don’t.”
 She weakly shook her head.
 “I can’t fight you right now.
 You know I can’t.”
 She was done in.
 Genuinely ready to break down and cry her eyes out.

 “Then you should have stayed in hospital.
 I’ll take you back there now.”

 She rolled her back to him again.
 “Take it, then.
 I don’t even care anymore.”
 She really didn’t.
 All she wanted was to close her eyes and forget she existed.

 With a string of curses, he dragged the scratchy gray blanket from her and threw it off the foot of the bed.
-Then he gathered her up, arms so tensile, her skin felt bruised where it came in contact with his flexed muscles.
+Then he gathered her up, arms so tense beneath the thick wool that her skin felt bruised where it came in contact with his flexed muscles.
 He was surprisingly gentle in his fury, though, despite cussing out the landlord so he could get by and carry her down the stairs.

 “Travis, stop.
 I’ll lose all my things.”

 “What things?
 What the hell is going on, Imogen?”